JakobHolkestadMolnes/IOT-Sound/README.md

 ## Theory and technology
 ### Sensor node
 In general, our solution consists of two parts: sensor node and visualization node.
-Sensor node is simpler so we will start with that one.
+Sensor node is simpler, so we will start with that one.
-Sensor node is responsible for gathering data from the environment and sending it to the MQTT broker set up by our lecturer.
-(More on MQTT in used protocols section)
+The sensor node is responsible for gathering data from the environment and sending it to the MQTT broker set up by our lecturer.
+(More on [MQTT](#MQTT) under used protocols section)
 The initial idea was to use a ESP32 microcontroller with a physical microphone.
 Soon we learned that getting necessary hardware may be a problem, so we had to resort to simulating the data.
 Simulation can nevertheless run on a microcontroller.
 #### Simulation
 In order to have a range of data that somewhat accurately mimics the real world, the simulation has two states: quiet and noisy (night and day in the code).
 In the quiet state there is less variation and a lower decibel cap (50 dB), whereas in the noisy state there is a louder range (40 to 100 dB) and a greater variation.
 This simulates times when the classroom has students who are discussing for example working on group projects, and when the classroom is mostly quiet because there is a lecture.